Finding a Top Financial Advisor Firm in Richmond, Virginia

 How We Found the Top Financial Advisor Firms in Richmond, Virginia

-The client base of this fee-only firm consists mostly of individual clients without a high net worth.
+The client base of this fee-based firm consists mostly of individual clients without a high net worth.
 However, Wealthcare also has the ability to work with high-net-worth individuals, estates, trusts, businesses, charitable institutions, foundations, endowments, retirement plans and other investment advisors.
+As a fee-based firm, advisors can receive commissions.
+Any conflict of interest is mitigated by the firm's status as a fiduciary that is legally obligated to act in the best interests of clients.

-Wealthcare Capital Management, LLC has been in business since 2001.
+Wealthcare Capital Management has been in business since 2001.
 It is not run independently, as parent company Financeware Holdings LLC wholly owns it.
 In fact, Wealthcare used to share the Financeware name, until it was split off into its own entity.

 Because this firm has working relationships with typical clients, businesses and other groups, as well as outside investment advisors, its service offerings vary wildly.
 But perhaps its most commonly utilized service is GDX360®, which is as customizable a financial service as you’ll come across.
 This program can be optimized for just about any goal or tier of client, giving Wealthcare ample flexibility.